Nukesor/sticker-finder/README.md

     /vote_ban [reason] Vote to ban the sticker set of the last sticker in the chat.
     /next       Skip the current tag
     /cancel     Cancel all current tag actions

-Feel free to host your own or to use mine: @std_bot

 ## Installation and starting: